 \subsubsection{Kasteleyn orientations and gauge transformations}

-To decorate Kitaev chains to domain walls of a 2D spin model, it is useful to find out Kasteleyn orientations \cite{Kasteleyn1963} for edges of the lattice \cite{Tarantino2016,Ware2016}.
-In this section, we will relate the existence of discrete spin structures (the vanishing of $[w_0]$) of a triangulation $\cT$ to the existence of Kasteleyn orientations of the resolved dual lattice.
-Then in the next section, we can use FSLU transformations \cite{Chen2010,Gu2015} to classify FSPT states and define exactly solvable models on arbitrary triangulation lattices.
+To decorate Kitaev chains onto domain walls of a 2D spin model, it is useful to determine the Kasteleyn orientation \cite{Kasteleyn1963} for the edges of the lattice \cite{Tarantino2016,Ware2016}.
+In this section, we relate the existence of discrete spin structures (the vanishing of $[w_0]$) of a triangulation $\cT$ to the existence of Kasteleyn orientation of the resolved dual lattice.
+Then, in the next section, we use FSLU transformations \cite{Chen2010,Gu2015} to classify FSPT states and define exactly solvable models on arbitrary triangulations in 2D.

 Our set up begins with a fixed triangulation $\cT$ of the surface $M$.
-The first step is to construct a polyhedral decomposition $\cP$ of $M$ which is a trivalent graph dual to $\cT$.
+The first step is to construct a polyhedral decomposition $\cP$ of $M$ that is a trivalent graph dual to $\cT$.
 We add a spinless fermionic degree of freedom to every link of $\cT$ and split it into two Majorana fermions on the two sides of this link for convenience.
-Or equivalently, we can resolve the triangulation $\cT$ by adding a new vertex to each triangle center and obtain a new triangulation $\tcT$.
-The Majorana fermions live on the vertices of the resolved dual lattice $\tcP$, which is a trivalent graph dual to $\tcT$ (see \fig{fig:direction} and \fig{fig:torus} for this construction on torus).
+Equivalently, we can resolve the triangulation $\cT$ by adding a new vertex to each triangle center and obtain a new triangulation $\tcT$.
+The Majorana fermions reside on the vertices of the resolved dual lattice $\tcP$, which is a trivalent graph dual to $\tcT$ (see \fig{fig:direction} and \fig{fig:torus} for this construction on a torus).

 The second step is adding directions to links in $\cT$ and $\tcP$.
-We order all the vertices in $\cT$ and use the convention that all links are from vertices of smaller number to vertices of larger number.
+We order all of the vertices in $\cT$ and use the convention that all links are from vertices of smaller number to vertices of larger number.
 This is a branching structure of $\cT$ such that there is no cycle for any triangle.
-The dual link direction in $\cP$ is obtained from $\cT$ using the convention shown in \fig{fig:convention:1}.
-The directions of new links in $\tcP$ are also obtained from the triangulation $\cT$, by using the conventions in \fig{fig:direction}.
+The dual-link direction in $\cP$ is obtained from $\cT$ using the convention shown in \fig{fig:convention:1}.
+The directions of the new links in $\tcP$ are also obtained from triangulation $\cT$ by using the conventions in \fig{fig:direction}.